ucoders/CSC201/docs/content/2024/Task_2.md

 System.out.println("Path: " + sPath.toString());
 ```

+Some sample cases:

 `shortestPath(4, 53)`:
-Shortest Path between 4 and 53 has the total weight 29, with 5 hops.
+Shortest Path between #4 and #53 has the total weight 29, with 5 hops.
-Path: 4 49 6171 111 5531 53
+Path: [4, 49, 6171, 111, 5531, 53]

 `shortestPath(4, 573)`:
-Shortest Path between 4 and 573 has the total weight 31, with 3 hops.
+Shortest Path between #4 and #573 has the total weight 31, with 3 hops.
-Path: 4 7 2413 573
+Path: [4, 7, 2413, 573]

 `shortestPath(4, 5553)`:
-Shortest Path between 4 and 5553 has the total weight 51, with 7 hops.
+Shortest Path between #4 and #5553 has the total weight 51, with 7 hops.
-Path: 4 49 6186 66 1936 206 6016 5553
+Path: [4, 49, 6186, 66, 1936, 206, 6016, 5553]

 **Notes:** The shortest path is generally not unique.
 Therefore, your shortest path may have different hops and/or path sequence.
 They are also considered as correct.
+For the path list, the square brackets are optional.
+The examples simply print the ArrayList without any further refinement.